garrettbates/garrettdbates.com/_posts/2024-07-07-why-use-onion-layering.md

 ## Context
 For those seeking to understand *what* onion layering is and its relationship to other architectures I recommend checking out some of my favorite articles on the topic here 👉 [what is onion layering?](#related-background-articles)

 This post provides a terse overview of *why* you might pursue onion layering with a few examples.

-I created these notes so that I could quickly set the frame for group discussions on whether a given use case warrants an onion approach.
+I've found these notes to be valuable in quickly setting the frame for group discussions on whether onion layering should be used in a certain setting.
+Hopefully they will help you too.

 ## Rationale